Follow in the same trade winds of the adventurers who shaped the new world.

 Our ship set course for Falmouth, just north of the English Harbour, a port on the south side of Antigua that was headquarters to Admiral Horatio Nelson’s British fleet during the late-18th century, when hundreds of tall ships would have filled the harbor.
 While I was looking forward to touring the Georgian remnants of Nelson’s Dockyard, I realized that what we had just experienced had brought us much closer to the past than any port of call ever could.

-You don't have to travel far to enjoy some of the world's best beaches, sugar cane rums and distinctive island personalities.
+Caribbean Cruising You don’t have to travel far to enjoy some of the world’s best beaches, sugar cane rums and distinctive island personalities.
+By Tim Jacob

 Four Cruises We Like: